Thodd/JMPEngine/samples/roguelike/backlog.md

 ## done

+* [x] Connect Rooms in all adjacent directions
+* [x] Enrich Rooms with tile-coordinate information for scrolling via the GameController
 * [x] Event-Based input handling
   * Extend Keyboard class to collect events until the end of frame and then fire an Event with multiple pressed keys
 * [x] Render RLMap